Tr3Nuk/Tr3Nuk/README.md

 # Hello, I'm Jeff

-I am a lifelong seeker of knowledge with goals to help learn or create something new everyday.
+I am a lifelong with goals to help learn or create something new everyday.

 ## Objective